02 Using the graphical user interface Aifeducation - Studio

 Trim Offsets: If this option is enabled, the white spaces of the produced offsets are trimmed.

-The last step is to choose a folder where the new base model should be saved (box Creation).
+The last step is to choose a folder where the new base model should be saved (Choose Folder button on the Control Panel).
 Finally, you can start the creation of your model by clicking on the button “Start Creation”.
 The creation of the model may take some time.
+You can see the progress of a creation with progress bars.

 3.2.3 Train/Tune a Base Model

-If you would like to train a new base model (see section 3.2.2) for the first time or want to adapt a pre-trained model to a domain-specific language or task, you have to click on “Train/Tune” on the right side of the app.
-You can find this option via “Language Modeling” as shown in Figure 5.
+If you would like to train a new base model (see section 3.2.2) for the first time or want to adapt a pre-trained model to a domain-specific language or task, you have to click on the Train section on the Base Models tab.

-Figure 11: Language Modeling - Train/Tune Transformer (click image to enlarge)
+Figure 14: Base Models - Train/Tune Transformer (click image to enlarge)

 In the first step, you have to choose the base model you would like to train/tune (box Base Model).
 Please note that every base model consists of several files.
 Thus, you cannot provide neither single nor multiple files.
 Instead you have to provide the folder that stores the entire model.